 This blog will explain how to strategize and hire for hard-to-fill roles.

 Gather competitive intelligence

-When a position is in high-demand and the candidate pool is dry, the last thing you want is to lose a candidate to a competitor.
+When a position is in high demand and the candidate pool is dry, the last thing you want is to lose a candidate to a competitor.
 Candidates with in-demand skill sets will have many companies to choose from.
-Our team of recruiters suggests doing some competitive research, in fact, Nick Ceo, Director of Sales of ASG Healthcare says, “Gathering insight on your competition will allow you to see your strengths and weaknesses in the employment market.”
+Our team of recruiters suggests doing some competitive research, in fact, Kevin Kramer, Practice Leader ASG Skilled Manufacturing says, “Gathering insight on your competition will allow you to see your strengths and weaknesses in the employment market.”
 Once you evaluate your competitive research you will be able to better align your hiring strategy for those open positions.